-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact XIV.
-PUBLIC SERVICES a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for a) The proposed project does not involve new or physically altered government facilities.
-Because the proposed project does not involve these elements, the appropriate finding is no impact.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact

+XIV.
+PUBLIC SERVICES

-new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

-Fire protection? Х
+Fire protection?
+X

-Police protection? Х
+Police protection?
+X

-Schools? Х
+Schools?
+X

 Parks? Х

 Other public facilities? Х